 Does Microsoft know about the issue?
 Yes, I have a client that has reported it but they have no fix as of this writing.

 Are there workarounds beyond sticking with an older Outlook version?
-Yes, a couple.
+Yes, you can use the registry value described in this update.
+Additionally there are a couple of more.
 As above, instruct the users to change the login user and supply domain credentials.
 Or, one can use UPN Suffix routing, at the forest level, to force the login to the ‘Account Forest’ by routing that name space on the trust.
 Neither is ideal.
 The first for obvious reasons.
 The second because it forces ALL logins for that UPN Suffix to the ‘Account Forest’ and that may fix this issue and create others.
 There are also a finite maximum number of UPN Suffix’s that can be routed.
 Some references say 800 others 1200.
 For a hosting company this could also an issue.